marcjirusbautista/LAB-EXERCISE-5/README.md

 result = a + " " + b
 print("Combined:", result)

-# 7. Name and age paragraph
+# 7. Concatenate age and name

 name = input("Enter your name: ")
 age = input("Enter your age: ")